theo-armour/pages/00-snippets/axis-of-ordinary.md

 \* https://www.researchgate.net/publication/379890448\_Sensory\_Feedback\_for\_Visually\_Impaired\_using\_Large\_Language\_Models For what's his name

-\* LLMs learning from benchmarks used to test LLMs
+\* LLMs learning from benchmarks used to test LLMs: Overfitting occurs when a model learns the training data too well.
+It captures not only the underlying patterns but also the noise and random fluctuations in the training data1.
+As a result, the model performs well on the training data but poorly on new, unseen data.

+\*

 ## 2024-05-02